QED-DeveloperPortal/qed-developer-portal-public/_posts/2025/2025-09-01-divtest-stlc-without-service-key-828474.md

 ---

 # Main topics
-- Value-driven Software Testing Life Cycle (STLC) framework
+- Software Testing Life Cycle (STLC)
-- Emphasis on quality and user-centric validation
+- Types of testing: functional, regression, integration, system, UAT, non-functional
+- Early defect detection
-- Continuous improvement in digital solutions delivery
+- Continuous feedback
+- Alignment with business goals
+- Role of testers as quality advocates
-- Integration of testing early and often
+- Integration of automation tools
-- Use of automation and manual testing
+- Shift-left and shift-right testing philosophies
-- Recommendations for automation tools across various testing types
-- CI/CD integration for seamless execution
-- Building trust and preventing costly rework
-- Focus on transparency, collaboration, and learning
-- Evolution from traditional models with a focus on defect detection and ongoing monitoring
-- Empowering teams and managing risk in software development
+- Trust in software releases
+- Continuous learning and improvement
+- Risk management
+- Evolution of STLC

 # Intent / purpose of the document
-- The document aims to present a comprehensive STLC framework that prioritises quality and user needs in software testing.
-It advocates for early and frequent integration of testing, utilising both automation and manual methods, to enhance reliability, security, and usability of digital solutions.
-The framework seeks to promote a culture of quality within teams, manage risks effectively, and ensure that software development outcomes are meaningful and aligned with user requirements.
+- The document aims to explain the Software Testing Life Cycle (STLC) as a framework that enhances software quality through various testing types and practices.
+It highlights the importance of early defect detection, continuous feedback, and the role of testers, while also discussing the integration of automation tools and the evolution of testing practices.

 # Links to source
 - [View in Content Manager](https://ecmweb.qed.qld.gov.au/ContentManager/?q=25%2F828596&t=Record)